DocCaliban/de-formed/README.md

-validate          --> function that validates a single field validateAll       --> function that validates all keys in hook validateIfTrue    --> function that updates hook if the validation passes (useful for onChange events) validateOnChange  --> function that returns a new function which will update the validation state validationErrors  --> list of active validation errors validationState   --> object that contains isValid and errorMessage for each field
+validate          --> function that validates a single field validateAll       --> function that validates all keys in hook validateIfTrue    --> function that updates hook if the validation passes (useful for onChange events) validateOnBlur    --> function that returns a new function which will update the validation state validateOnChange  --> function that returns a new function which will update the validation state validationErrors  --> list of active validation errors validationState   --> object that contains isValid and errorMessage for each field